 (SSN) or individual taxpayer identification number (ITIN) on forms that ask for an EIN.
+The name and EIN on Form 945 must match the name and EIN on your information returns where federal income tax withholding is reported (for example, backup withholding reported on Form 1099-NEC).
 Filing a Form 945 with an incorrect EIN or using another business's EIN may result in penalties and delays in processing your return.